MultiSafepay/docs/content/integrations/plugins/magento2/faq/how-can-i-update-the-plugin-for-magento2.md

 The plugin can be updated via [Composer](https://getcomposer.org)

-Before you update the plugin, we strongly recommend you the following:
+Before you update the plugin, we strongly recommend the following:

 * Make sure you have a backup of your production environment
 * Test the plugin in a staging environment.